debajyotidasgupta/Machine-Learning/assignment/naive_bayes/README.md

 # For giving the input outlier threshhold
 - If the number of outliers in a data is more than threshold then the data will be dropped<br>

-- Using the default full dataset <br>
+- Using the default threshold<br>
 `python3 main.py`

+- Default threshold is the maximum value of the outlier in the dataset ( that is 3 for the given dataset )

-- Giving input fraction (say 0.1 that is 10% of the dataset randomly chosen) -- fraction should be between 0 and 1 <br>
+- Giving input outlier threshold (say 2, that is data points having number of outliers greater than or equal 2 will be dropped) -- outlier should be positive integer (>0) <br>
-`python3 main.py --frac 0.1`
+`python3 main.py --outlier 2`

 - For more help regarding the arguments <br>
 `python3 frac.py --help`